Research

 Antimicrobial resistance is one of the defining clinical challenges of our generation.
 By the time culture-based diagnostics return a phenotype, the patient has often already been on broad-spectrum empirical therapy for days.
 The question I work on is whether machine learning, applied to data already produced in the lab (mass spectra, microbiology results, electronic health records), can shorten that loop.

 My focus is on MALDI-TOF mass spectrometry as a low-cost, high-throughput substrate for resistance prediction.
-The signal is rich but noisy, the labels are imbalanced, and the data spans heterogeneous clinical sites.
-The work involves clinical and demographic features integration, calibrated probability outputs, threshold optimization for clinical decision-making, and evaluation grounded in clinical utility rather than benchmark performance.
+The signal is rich but noisy, labels are imbalanced, and the data spans heterogeneous clinical sites and patient populations.
+The work involves clinical and demographic feature integration, calibrated probability outputs, threshold optimisation for clinical decision-making, and evaluation grounded in clinical utility rather than benchmark performance.

 02